 - Custom connectors.
 When built-in connectors are not enough, you need your devs to be able to create connectors that are precisely tailored to your product and industry.
 Remember, "custom" doesn't mean the same for every vendor, so make sure that the solution supports the level of custom development you need.

 - Embedded integration marketplace.
 The marketplace makes your integrations visible and accessible to your customers within your app.
 Your customers should be able to select and activate integrations without intervention from your customer-facing teams.
-Some vendors require you to create your own screens and UX for this marketplace and others provide themeable pages which are ready to go.
+Some vendors require you to create your own screens and UX for this marketplace; others provide themeable pages that are ready to go.
 Make sure you choose the one that fits the development load you want.

 - Infrastructure.
 When you implement an embedded iPaaS, your integrations run within the solution's purpose-built infrastructure, abstracting integration security and compliance concerns from your team.
 The infrastructure also handles performance matters such as scaling and bursting.
 Your embedded iPaaS vendor ensures infrastructure stability through monitoring, security patches, upgrades, and backups.